Nov 19, 2015

 The art is a bit dated.
 It has a classic retro look, which is sometimes a hit or a miss with me.
 All of the men are very beautiful here.
 Yes, “beautiful” with their long eyelashes and perfectly parted hair.
 The eyelashes, in general, were so alluring.
 The random, frequent instances of lipstick appearing on both male and females faces looked so out of place.
 The noses were very conspicuous, but this was 90's art.
 On a different note, I like the thought put into all the characters' wardrobes.
 It was always fun to see a new dress added to Yuna's design.

 I knew from the get-go like most love triangles it always ends with (in this case, morally ambiguous) good guy versus bad boy.
-The love interest eliminations arc was so predictable. , that Yuna wasn't going to like certain suitors.
+The love interest eliminations arc was so predictable.
 The harem route was never really an option.

-After millions and millions of chapters, the story intensified with Mr. Bad boy started to take the love triangle serious.
+After millions and millions of chapters, the story intensified when Mr. Bad boy started to take the love triangle serious.
 It was a frustrating-feels worthy journey after that.